“Its design has aged, but the 5K iMac is an insanely powerful all-in-one.”

 - Huge bezels, non-adjustable stand

-The iMac is among the most iconic designs of all time.
+The iMac is among the most iconic designs of all time and easily makes it on the list of the best desktop computers.
 Rather than switch up its winning formula, Apple hasn’t changed much about it over the years.
 Everything from screen size to design is frozen in 2015 — except for the components inside.

 With the new eight-core Core i9 processor featured in our $3000 configuration, the latest iMac is more powerful than ever.
 And with a price range that dips below the iMac Pro, it might finally be the update creative professionals have been waiting for.
 But can the iMac’s design handle the insane horsepower of the chips Apple has stuffed inside?

 You might look at the photos of this brand-new iMac and wonder what year it is.
 We don’t blame you if you can’t tell it apart from its predecessor.
 Aside from screen resolution, you probably couldn’t tell it apart from the 2012 model, either.

 Seven years might feel like a long time to stay committed to one design, but Apple isn’t itching to push out new designs of its desktops.
 The Mac Pro hasn’t been updated since 2016, and even the iMac Pro didn’t look all that different.
 Apple is far more focused on its iPhones than Macs.